nextcloud/documentation/admin_manual/groupware/circles/app_overview.rst

  `Personal Circle` are really specific and will be treated separately.

-When creating a Circle, its default configuration makes it 'Closed' and `Hidden`, meaning than no one can see it or join it but the Circle can already be used as an entity to share files and content.
+When creating a Circle, its default configuration makes it 'Closed' and `Hidden`, meaning that no one can see it or join it but the Circle can already be used as an entity to share files and content.
 The user that created the Circle is the first and only Member and will have Owner rights that allows him/her to: